03 93789479 [email protected]

 Primary amenorrhea

-This refers to the absence of menstruation in women who have not had a period by the age of 15-16 or within three years after the onset of secondary sexual characteristics (such as breast development) during puberty.
-Primary amenorrhea may be caused by various factors, including genetic conditions, hormonal imbalances, structural abnormalities, or disorders affecting the reproductive organs.
+Primary amenorrhea occurs when a woman has not had her first menstrual period by age 15-16 or within three years after puberty begins.
+Causes include genetic conditions, hormonal imbalances, or structural abnormalities affecting the reproductive organs.
 Fertility depends on the underlying cause and may require medical intervention.

 Secondary amenorrhea